-All insulation materials simply trap and reflect the heat created by the foot, so proper fit is also required to maintain adequate circulation.
-A boot can have plenty of insulation, but if it constricts the blood flow to your foot, the boot will feel cold.
-Boots that are oversized will require a more extended period to heat the boots up, and a tight-fitting model can constrict blood flow, making your feet feel colder.
-Initially, testing The North Face Chilkat 400 in our regular street shoe size caused cold feet; when we sized them up, they became the warmest in our review.
-This is why fit and comfort, discussed below, are just as important as warmth when selecting a boot, as the wrong fit will quickly lead to cold feet.
+Insulation can only trap or reflect the heat your foot creates, so a proper fit is essential to maintain adequate circulation.
+A winter boot can have all the insulation in the world, but if it constricts blood flow, your feet may still feel cold.
+Conversely, if your boots are too big, they are harder to walk in and take longer for your feet to heat.
+We first tested The North Face Chilkat 400 in our regular street shoe size and got cold feet.
+When we sized them up, they became one of the warmest in our review.
+This is why fit and comfort, discussed below, are just as important as warmth when selecting a boot.

 Fit and Comfort

 The fit of your winter boots is important from a comfort standpoint but also from a performance standpoint.
 A tight fit can lead to decreased circulation and colder feet, while a loose fit may leave you stumbling.
 Comfort is also a key consideration, and we tend to like boots that offer a more cushioned, soft feel that also offer proper support.
 Some models will readily accept an aftermarket insole for those who like extra arch support or who need to use custom orthotics in their footwear.